NM001/Pro001/README.md

 - Three roles for users : admin, helper, member

-- secure message board from admin to users

 - secure admin interface with messaging service to users

 - A welcome page with direct link to CGVU and registration filter from admin